 Talon numbly realises he’s been gripping the daggers too tightly, the sharp edges now digging lacerations that drip dark fluid to the ground below.
 The pain astounds him, for he’d forgotten what pain was.

 _The starless sky is a rich shade of midnight, accenting the livid cerulean of her irises.
-Fiery hair whips furiously around her face, each crimson strand bolder than the blood in his past and the moon in his present._
+Her hair whips furiously around her face, each crimson strand bolder than the blood in his past and the moon in his present._

 The injuries on his hand have already stitched themselves back together but the heaviness in his chest grows agonising.
-He bites down the manic laughter bubbling in the back of his throat, dumbfounded by his earlier ignorance.
+He bites down the laughter bubbling in the back of his throat, dumbfounded by his earlier ignorance.